ut-ras/Rasware/README.md

         screen /dev/lm4f 115200

 5. You should now be presented with a menu for using RASDemo.
 Feel free to mess around and look into RASDemo's source code to see how it is done.
 To exit press `C-a k y`, or control-A followed by a K followed by a Y.
-6. If you don't want to do all of the above steps by hand each time, you can make the code, flash the board, and start screen all by running the command ```make uart```.
+6. If you don't want to do all of the above steps by hand each time, you can make the code, flash the board, and start screen all by running the command `make run`.

 ### Starting your own project
 [TODO: Make a starter project for RASLets to use?]